-The 'confidential' CPOMs file can be active or non-active in terms of monitoring i.e., a child is no longer LAC, subject to a child protection plan or EHAF and this level of activity can be recorded on the front page of CPOMs.
-If future concerns arise, they can be re-activated and indicated as such on the front page and on the chronology as new information arises.
+The 'confidential safeguarding or child protection' file can be active or non-active in terms of monitoring i.e., a child is no longer LAC, subject to a child protection plan or EHAF and this level of activity can be recorded on the front sheet as a start and end date.
+If future concerns arise, they can be re-activated and indicated as such on the front sheet and on the chronology as new information arises.